Rules

 10.0 WEST COAST CHALLENGE (WCC)

-Participants will be responsible for their own transportation expenses for LA, LB and SD events.
+Participants will be responsible for their own transportation expenses for Palm Springs, LA, LB and SD events.

 10.2 SAN FRANCISCO